Cecelia Campochiaro

 U.S.A.

-Cecelia Campochiaro lives in Silicon Valley, where for many years, she developed specialized microscopes used in computer chip manufacturing.
+Cecelia lives in Silicon Valley, where for many years she developed specialized microscopes used in computer chip manufacturing.
 Textiles, photography and the arts have been a lifelong passion running in parallel with her technical life.
-In high school and college even though her main studies were in the sciences, she studied drawing, printmaking, ceramics, and photography.
-Today she is fully dedicated to the fibre world and to exploring new ways to make amazing knit fabrics.
+In high school and college even though her main studies were in the sciences, she also studied drawing, printmaking, ceramics, and photography.

 7 sense-ible questions pour Cecelia